julsdym/mymalloc/README.txt

 Test: Write a program that allocates several blocks of memory of varying sizes, frees some of the blocks but leaves others allocated.
 Before program termination, I will verify that malloc() reports the leaked memory, including the number of leaked blocks, total bytes leaked, and file and line number where the leaked allocation occurred.

 Test Case 9: 8-Byte Alignment of allocated memory
 Requirement: An object allocated by malloc() has 8-byte alignment: each chunk must have a length that is a multiple of 8, and the smallest possible chunk is 16 bytes.
 The pointer returned by malloc() must point to the payload, not the chunk header.
+Pointers are properly 8-byte aligned.
 Detection method: For each object allocated, verify that the address returned by malloc() is divisible by 8 and that the pointer is greater than or equal to the starting address of the heap plus the size of the header (smallest chunk size is 16 bytes).
 Test: Write a program that allocates memory for varying types of varying sizes (e.g., double, long long) and check that the allocated payload size is the next multiple of 8 ≥ requested size (e.g., malloc(1) = payload 8 bytes, total chunk 16. malloc(20) =  payload 24 bytes, total chunk 32. malloc(32) = payload 32 bytes, total chunk 40.)